The thin strands of thread are called fibre.

 Examples: cotton, jute, silk, wool.

-Synthetic fibre- The fibre which are synthesized in industry from simple chemicals obtained from petroleum are called synthetic fibre.
+Synthetic fibre- The fibre which is synthesized in the industry from simple chemicals obtained from petroleum is called synthetic fibre.
 Examples: Nylon, Acrylic, Polyester.

-We get wool from hair of the sheep, goat, rabbit, yak and camel.
-Wool is used for making warm clothes, such as sweater, cap, shawl, gloves, and blanket, etc. Wool is also used in making carpets and upholstery.
+We get wool from the hair of the sheep, goat, rabbit, yak, and camel.
+Wool is used for making warm clothes, such as sweaters, caps, shawls, gloves, and blankets, etc. Wool is also used in making carpets and upholstery.

 Rearing: It is a breeding process, feeding and providing medical care to sheep.
 These animals are kept since they produce valuable products for human beings.

 Breeding: Some particular breeds of sheep are specially chosen to give birth to sheep which have only soft under hair.
 This process of selecting parents for obtaining special characters in their offspring is termed ‘selective breeding.’

 The skin of the sheep is hairy, having two types of fibres forming its fleece:

 (i) the coarse beard hair

 (ii) the fine soft under-hair near the skin is the fleece.

 This fleece is the primary source of fibres of wool.